andrewarrow/blackhole/README.md

 Lots of story line changes are attempted but sometimes, you can't get there from here.
 But try again 48 hours later, and then that story line change will work just fine.
-There is nothing magically about that 48 hour time period, it could be lots of different intervals.
+There is nothing magical about that 48 hour time period, it could be lots of different intervals.
 48 is example, idea would be to measure for when story line jumps are the easiest and get some device that could tell a human when "realistic" options are coming up.